samsungsamiio/samsungsami.io/source/sami/api-spec.md

 GET /messages/analytics/aggregates
 ~~~

 Returns the sum, minimum, maximum, mean and count of message fields that are numerical.
-This call generates results only on messages that are at least 1 hour old.
+This call generates results on messages that are at least 1 minute old.
+Values for `startDate`{:.param} and `endDate`{:.param} are rounded to start of minute, and the date range between `startDate`{:.param} and `endDate`{:.param} is restricted to 31 days max.

 **Available URL query parameters**